 The civilian casualty figures included in this summary are based on the following reports: Unnamed senior Pakistani security official (Dawn).

 In twin strikes CIA drones killed at least six people, including up to two reported civilians.
 There were conflicting accounts of the events that night.
-Some sources reported there was a single strike that killed up to nine people.
-However multiple sources reported up to 17 missiles were fired on two close but separate targets at least 15 minutes apart.
-The first of the potentially coordinated attacks killed at least four in Haider Khel village shortly after midnight.
-A mud built house, home to an ‘important Taliban leader‘, was reportedly destroyed.
+Some sources reported a single strike that killed up to nine people.
+But multiple sources reported up to 17 missiles were fired on two nearby but separate targets at least 15 minutes apart.
+The first attack killed at least four in Haider Khel village shortly after midnight.
+A mud house, home to an ‘important Taliban leader‘, was reportedly destroyed.
 One report stated two Taliban commanders were killed, although without clarifying in which strike.

 Eight missiles were fired on the compound he was living in with his family.
 His house has been turned into rubble.

 Militants cordoned off the area after the attack, removing the bodies.
-And The News cautioned that ‘there was no confirmation’ that a ‘a foreign militant was among the slain people’.
-There were also reports that two Uzbeks may also have died.
-The drones hit their targets in North Waziristan before President Obama announced his nominee for Director of the Agency was John Brennan, his chief counterterrorism advisor and a leading proponent of the drone programme.
+The News cautioned ’there was no confirmation’ that ‘a foreign militant was among the slain people’.
+There were also reports that two Uzbeks had died.
+The drones attacked before President Obama announced his nominee for CIA director was John Brennan, his chief counterterrorism advisor and a leading proponent of the drone programme.
 And the attack came after retired General Stanley McCrystal told Reuters: ‘What scares me about drone strikes is how they are perceived around the world.’
 He added:

 Location: Haider Khel near Mir Ali, North Waziristan